 As each antenna is completed at the contractors facility it will be assembled and validated.
 Afterward it will be shipped to the MMA Operations Support Facility (OSF) near San Pedro de Atacama (SPdA) with as little disassembly as possible consistent with the needs prescribed by ocean shipment.
 Once at the OSF it will be re-assembled and checked for optical and mechanical performance.
 It will be fully cabled and mated with its cryogenic equipment and receiver dewar.
 The initial dewar will contain a small subset of the eventual complement of receiver inserts.
 The RF performance of the antenna will be checked and, once verified, the fully-functional antenna will be transported from the OSF to the array site.
 This process will be repeated for each antenna and the MMA on site will grow incrementally in number of antennas on-site.
-As receiver inserts for new frequency bands become complete they will be retrofitted to the antennas on site at that time.
+As receiver inserts for new frequency bands become complete they will become part of the initial complement of instrumentation on each new antenna and they will be retrofitted to the antennas on site at that time.
 Thus the array will also grow incrementally in scientific capability; at each stage it will be capable of doing productive science.